 What do you think of the Enoki Cumulus light?
 Hot or Not?
 I vote HOT.

+Brown Sugar Meringues are so yummy, would you like to learn how?
 Hi, it’s Jillian here with April’s Delicious Bites recipe.
 I was visiting my brother in the country a few weeks ago and I started thinking about the change of season.
 I know for most of you, spring is just around the corner, whilst here in Sydney we’re about to head into autumn.
 For some reason the move into autumn is a little more obvious in the country than in the city.
 The tomatoes and figs are just coming to an end while the pumpkins are sprouting like mad.